illegibility: can America write?

 essay by hand and submitted this copy instead of the student's original

+typescript.
 When this occurs (apparently without the knowledge or

 consent of the Educational